 Jay-Z says lawsuit accusing him of raping a child at awards after-party is part of an extortion ploy

-NEW YORK (AP) — The rapper Jay-Z says a rape allegation made against him is part of an extortion attempt.
+NEW YORK (AP) — Jay-Z says a rape allegation made against him is part of an extortion attempt.

 A woman who previously sued Sean “Diddy” Combs, alleging she was raped at an awards show after-party in 2000 when she was 13, amended the lawsuit Sunday to include a new allegation that Jay-Z was also at the party and participated in the sexual assault.